 Pradhan invites Japanese steel players to invest in India

-Union Steel Minister Dharmendra Pradhan on Friday met officials of Japanese steel companies Nippon Steel and Daido Steel in Tokyo and invited them to invest in India.
+Union Steel Minister Dharmendra Pradhan on Friday met officials of Japanese steel companies Nippon Steel, Daido Steel and JFE Steel Corporation in Tokyo and invited them to invest in India.
 Pradhan, along with senior officials of the ministry, is in Japan to attend the two-day Global Forum on Steel Excess Capacity (GFSEC).

 His meeting assumes significance as steel companies in Japan have shown interest in investing in India.
 "Met with representatives of Daido Steel Co.
 Ltd in Tokyo.
 Daido is one of the world's largest specialty steel manufacturers also dealing in high-performance materials, magnetic materials, parts for the automobile industry and industrial equipment," Pradhan said in a tweet.